rfo909/CFT/doc/Doc.md

 ```

 If you forget to increment the variable a, or forget or create a valid break(), then
-the loop may never terminate, and CFT has to be killed with ^C
+the loop may never terminate, and CFT has to be killed with CTRL-C

 # Storing CFT data structures to file - syn() and eval()